 Our equity incentive plan provides for grants of stock options, shares of restricted common stock, phantom shares, dividend equivalent rights, LTIP units and other restricted limited partnership units issued by our operating partnership and other equity-based awards up to an aggregate of 7.5% of the shares of our common stock issued and outstanding from time to time on a fully diluted basis (assuming, if applicable, the exercise of all outstanding options and the conversion of all warrants and convertible securities, including OP units and LTIP units, into shares of common stock).
 If an award granted under our equity incentive plan expires, is forfeited or terminates, the shares of our common stock subject to any portion of the award that expires, is forfeited or terminates without having been exercised or paid, as the case may be, will again become available for the issuance of additional awards.
-Unless previously terminated by our board of directors, no new award may be granted under our equity incentive plan after the tenth anniversary of the earlier of (1) the date that such plan was approved by our board of directors and (2) the date that such plan was approved by the holders of our common stock.
-Upon completion of this offering, we will grant 454,952 shares of our restricted common stock to our executive officers under our equity incentive plan and,643 shares of our restricted common stock to our independent director and each of our independent director nominees, which will be subject to certain vesting requirements.
+Unless previously terminated by our board of directors, and (2) the date that such plan was approved by the holders of our common stock.
+Upon completion of this offering, we will grant 454,952 shares of our restricted common stock to our independent director and each of our independent director nominees, which will be subject to certain vesting requirements.